-John Barnes came to Youngstown State with a long history of winning, and he has shown in his five seasons that he has the ability and energy to build the Penguins women's basketball program into a perennial contender in the Horizon League and a regular postseason participant.
-The seventh head coach in program history, Barnes completed his fifth year at YSU in 2017-18.
+John Barnes came to Youngstown State with a long history of winning, and he has shown in his six seasons that he has the ability and energy to build the Penguins women's basketball program into a perennial contender in the Horizon League and a regular postseason participant.
+The seventh head coach in program history, Barnes completed his sixth year at YSU in 2018-19.

 Barnes’ squads have been extremely successful both on and off the court at Youngstown State.
-YSU has earned a postseason berth in three of his five seasons while also appearing on the Women’s Basketball Coaches Association Academic Top 25 Team Honor Roll four times.
+YSU has earned a postseason berth in four of his six seasons while also appearing on the Women’s Basketball Coaches Association Academic Top 25 Team Honor Roll four times.

-Barnes, a tireless recruiter and a detail-oriented teacher, owns an 82-77 record through five seasons at Youngstown State.
-He has the third-most wins in program history, and his .516 winning percentage is also the third-best mark in program history.
-Through 12 seasons as a collegiate head coach, he is 238-132 (.643 winning percentage).
+Barnes, a tireless recruiter and a detail-oriented teacher, owns a 104-87 record through five seasons at Youngstown State.
+He has the second-most wins in program history, and his .545 winning percentage is the third-best mark in program history.
+Through 13 seasons as a collegiate head coach, he is 260-142 (.647 winning percentage).

 Year Five: Veterans Lead Team Back to Postseason